Program Topics Index

 43. THE EVOLUTION OF CHARLES DARWIN Evolution.
 The word still stirs controversy over 160 years after the shy English naturalist published the Origin of Species.
 This program explores the life of a man who overcame numerous personal obstacles--physical, spiritual, and professional--to become, reluctantly, a household name.
 From his famous voyage on the HMS Beagle, his work on the Galápagos Islands, to his life-altering decision to publish works like The Descent of Man, Darwin’s scientific productivity represented an ongoing struggle to remain true to himself while trying to be faithful to his role as a member of Victorian society as well as a dutiful husband and father of ten children.

 44. ROSWELL & BEYOND Since the beginning of recorded history, humans have been fascinated by the skies above them, especially when "visitors" seemed to descend from the stars.
 There are numerous accounts of these beings and their miraculous crafts in ancient religious texts (including the Bible), in artwork, and in epic legends of gods, angels, and other strange beings.
-Then in 1947, a reported crash of a "flying saucer" in Roswell, New Mexico opened up the proverbial flood gates.
-What was once the arcane fringe interest of a few scholars became the stuff of popular entertainment and speculation.
-Today, there are branches of governments around the world that study unidentified aerial phenomenon (UAPs) and unidentified flying objects (UFOs).
-In fact, on May 17 of 2022, the U.S. Congress held its first public hearing about UAPs in decades--and the Pentagon is currently handling its own set of investigations.
-Even NASA has gotten into the fray and is using, in part, the new James Webb Space Telescope to explore the possibility of extraterrestial civilizations.
-This presentation explores the possibilities of life beyond Earth and the possibilities that we've been having alien visitations for thousands if not millions of years.
+Then in 1947, a reported crash of a "flying saucer" in Roswell, New Mexico opened up the proverbial floodgates.
+What was once the arcane fringe interest of a few scholars has become the stuff of popular entertainment and speculation.
+Today, there are branches of government around the world that study unidentified aerial phenomena (UAPs) and unidentified flying objects (UFOs).
+In fact, since 2022, the U.S. Congress has held public hearings about UAPs--and the Pentagon is currently handling its own set of investigations.
+Even NASA has gotten into the fray and is using, in part, the new James Webb Space Telescope to explore the possibility of extraterrestrial civilizations.
+This presentation explores the possibilities of life beyond Earth and the possibility that we've been having alien visitations for thousands if not millions of years.
 The truth is out there!

 45. MARY SHELLEY The child of two famous parents--William Godwin and Mary Wollstonecraft--Mary herself became one of the most prominent figures in the world of literary arts, primarily through her first, remarkable novel, Frankenstein, published while she was still a teenager--and through her marriage to the radical Romantic poet, Percy Shelley.
 This program not only explores her marriage and her unflagging efforts to immortalize her husband’s poetry after his untimely death but also examines the other books she wrote, including the eerily timely novel The Last Man that examines the effects of a devastating viral pandemic and the resulting political, social, and economic collapse that follows.
 Clearly a mind ahead of its time, Shelly’s life-story is an inspiring one.